 End of Year Concert

 At NoteStudio we do not work towards exams.
 We believe that every student has his/her own learning capacity and tempo.
 This also gives the opportunity to use a variety of books and repertoire, accommodating personal interest, too.
 We found that this is a much less stressful learning style, allowing more self-motivation instead of exam pressure.
 We also found that students stay with their instrument learning longer and pick it up again at later age happily.
-However, our students have the opportunity to perform on a grand piano at our End of Year Concert in a beautiful church in Brighton.
-This performance opportunity gives students a chance to test themselves on stage and in spot light while being well prepared.
+Our end of year performance opportunity gives students a chance to test themselves in spot light while being well prepared.
 It teaches them how to cope with performance anxiety in a low pressure and friendly environment in front of their peers and loved ones in the audience.
 Seeing students of all ages including adults and with varied background is an excellent experience.
 It demonstrates that music is for everyone, it is not for exam, not for competition but for the love of it and for life!

 Piroska has many years of experience in running Professional Development Courses to Music teachers and Professional Musicians, running Master Classes to Conductors, Workshops for Choirs and Consulting Schools and other Music Institutions in running and setting up Music Education Programs.

 If you have any enquiry or want to book a lesson, please send us a message or call.
 You will find our details at the Contact.